JunoLeong/Document-Chatbot/README.md

 └── 📄 README.md              # Project documentation
 ```
 ## Chatbot Interface (Gradio) 💬
 The chatbot runs on Gradio, providing a simple and interactive web-based interface.
-It is suitable for rapid prototyping, allowing users to quickly showcase and test the system using a straightforward UI.
+It is suitable for rapid prototyping, allowing users to showcase and test the system using a straightforward UI.

 ### Interface Features 🎨
 1. User-Friendly Chatbot: